-my.files A character vector naming files to be searched.

-refLib A numeric matrix with three columns or a list of three column matrices.
-The second column contains the masses and the first and third column contains the RI limits.

-columns A numeric vector with the positions of the columns SPECTRUM, RETENTION\TIME\INDEX, and RETENTION\TIME or a character vector with the header names of those columns.
+my.files A character vector naming RI files to be searched. refLib A numeric matrix with three columns or a list of three column matrices.
+The second column contains the masses and the first and third column contains the RI limits. columns A numeric vector with the positions of the columns SPECTRUM, RETENTION_TIME_INDEX, and RETENTION_TIME or a character vector with the header names of those columns. showProgressBar Logical.
+Should the progress bar be displayed?

-showProgressBar

-The reference library parameter reflib can be either a single three-column matrix or a list of such matrices.
+The reference library parameter refLib can be either a single three-column matrix or a list of such matrices.
 If it is a list, the length must match the length of my.files.
 In this case, every component will be used to iteratively search in the corresponding file.